The Ethics of Reviewing 3D Printers and How I Go About Them

 Writing The Article

 I write all my notes about each machine’s performance, advertised capabilities, and realistic capabilities.
-I then take these notes and condense them into paragraphs that I have an AI like Gemini or Grok review and suggest grammatical improvements.
+I then take these notes and condense them into paragraphs, which I have an AI, like Gemini or Grok, review and suggest grammatical improvements.
 AI doesn’t ever change what I have to say or create anything new.
 I use it only for grammar and punctuation.

 Dual-Color Shift Handle from the Flashforge Guider 3 Ultra